Mte90/pydal/readme.md

 As you can see in photo, in my case I have a foot switch and in this way I am able to use it to run scripts that move my mouse cursor in one of the 3 monitor I have.
 This tiny Python script, parse the config file and map to the specific keyboard configured a script to execute on the various buttons.

-# Configure
+# Commands

 ```
 mte90:~/pydal $ ./pydal.py
 usage: pydal.py [-h] [-devices [DEVICES]] [-run [RUN]] [--config [CONFIG]]
                 [--version]

-Pydal is a simple tool to change the behaviour of a bekyboard with scripts on
+Pydal is a tiny script to assign a script to a button of a specific keyboard
-Linux

 optional arguments:
   -h, --help          show this help message and exit